bnb-chain/greenfield-docs/src/guide/storage-provider/run-book/run-local-SP-network.md

 4. Start SP

-Make config.toml real according to db.info and sp.info, and start sps.
+Make config.toml real according to db and sp info, and start sps.

 ```bash
 # In first time setup GEN_CONFIG_TEMPLATE=1, and the other time is 0.